Is there a specific time line students must follow for requesting accommodations?

 - In the Amendments Act, Congress clarified that an individual is not “regarded as” an individual with a disability if the impairment is transitory and minor.
 A transitory impairment is an impairment with an actual or expected duration of 6 months or less.(http://www.ed.gov/about/offices/list/ocr/504faq.html)

 How can I best support and deaf or hard of hearing student in my class?

 - A student with a hearing loss may have a sign language interpreter or a transcriber in the classroom.
 The role of the interpreter or transcriber is to facilitate communication.

-- Please click on our tip sheet for strategies that will improve communication between you and your deaf or hard of hearing student, Deaf and Hard of Hearing Students in the Classroom PDF.
+- Please click on our tip sheet for strategies that will improve communication between you and your deaf or hard of hearing student, Working with deaf and hard-of-hearing students.